hypervel/hypervel.org/docs/docs/mocking.md

 });
 ```

-Similarly, if you want to spy on an object, Laravel Hyperf's base test case class offers a `spy` method as a convenient wrapper around the `Mockery::spy` method:
+Similarly, if you want to spy on an object, Hypervel's base test case class offers a `spy` method as a convenient wrapper around the `Mockery::spy` method:

 ```php
 use App\Service;